Learn to Hunt

 “The P2 Intern Program is a valuable way for some of Iowa’s brightest engineering students to gain exposure to our company, demonstrate their skills and develop innovative solutions for challenging environmental projects.
 We have been impressed with the caliber of students and the projects at our facility have resulted in improved environmental performance and economic savings.
 We are proud to support the local community and area students interested in growing their career in the fields of engineering and environmental protection.”

-Iowa companies, medical facilities, academic campuses, or government agencies with a desire to improve environmental performance may submit a project request for a 2020 intern.
-Eligible companies have more than 100 employees, are RCRA Large Quantity Generators of hazardous waste, OR incur annual energy costs of more than one million dollars.
+Iowa companies, healthcare facilities, academic campuses, or government agencies with a desire to improve environmental performance should submit a project request for a 2023 intern.
+Eligible companies have must meet one of the following criteria: more than 100 employees, are RCRA Large Quantity Generators of hazardous waste, TRI Reporters, or incur annual energy costs of more than one million dollars.
 Selected companies must sign a uniform program agreement prior to an intern being assigned to the project.
 A cost share of $6,000.00 is paid to the department for each 12-week increment of participation in the Pollution Prevention Intern Program.
 Companies may apply for a $3,000 waiver of the cost share for their first year of participation.